cbrennanpoole/preamble-project/README.md

 > Please note: This is a real-time build.
 Errors exist.
 Please feel free to assist in correcting.
 By all means, if anything on here can be disproven, you are invited to engage in a mature and objective discussion.
 ---
 ```
 The goal here isn't fame or fortune.
-It's an honest attempt at an ethical, professional alternative option and for profit business model.
+It's an ethical, professional option and for profit business model.
 ```
 ---
-## *__And we need your support.__*
+> __And we need your support.__
 ---
 ## One Year In (very little to report up until week fifty two; 9- 16 Nov, 2019.
 Things got real.
 Real fun)!
 ---